 Have you been running a business that takes so much from you yet yields very little revenue?
 About time you get into wholesaling!
 If you aren’t fully sold out on the idea yet, the heartwarming wholesaling journey of today’s guests should be enough to convince you to give wholesaling a try!

-Just like most people, Bill didn’t think wholesaling was a real possibility until he closed his first ever deal and earned close to $20,000 in assignment fee.
+Bill Lookabaugh is a new Rhino from Sisters, Oregon.
+After experiencing entrepreneurial burnout, he decided to join the police force.
+While training at the police academy, he listened to podcasts while driving and discovered wholesaling by chance.
+Like most people, Bill didn’t think wholesaling was a real possibility until he closed his first-ever deal and earned close to $20,000 in assignment fees.
 What’s even more mind-blowing?
 He only spent a total of 6 hours working on the deal!

 - Download your Free Audio Book